Search-for-EPs/Search-for-EPs/docs/source/_pages/progress.rst

 +++++++++++++++++++++

 At the EP the difference of the two eigenvalues should be zero due to their degeneracy.
-Because of this square root behavior the gradient is infinite at the EP which results in a strong dependency of the eigenvalue difference and the :math:`\kappa` value.
+Because of this square root behavior the gradient is infinite at the EP which results in a strong dependency between the eigenvalue difference and the :math:`\kappa` value.
 This strong dependence is also the reason why it is very difficult to find a suitable value for the eigenvalue difference as convergence parameter.
 However this seems to be the best convergence criteria so far since it is directly related to a property of an EP.